-I am a writer, a coach and a Professor of Cultural History.
+I am a coach, a writer and a researcher.
+I used to be a Professor of Cultural History at the University of Kent but I am feeling much better now.
 I am the author of Exhaustion: A History (Columbia University Press, 2016) and The Art of Self-Improvement: Ten Timeless Truths (Yale University Press, 2021).
 I have also written a novel, academic works and journalism.

 My writing has appeared in the Times Literary Supplement, the Guardian, Psychology Today, PositivePsychology, Aeon, PSYCHE and other places.
 My research has been discussed on BBC Radio 4 and WBUR, as well as in Vogue, the Atlantic, National Geographic, the TLS, Philosophie Magazine, Psychology Today and New Republic.

-I am deeply passionate about helping people transition from a state of exhaustion to a state of vitality in which they can direct their energy to what really matters in their life.
-In my coaching practice, I combine state-of-the-art and science-based coaching techniques, including Acceptance and Commitment Therapy (ACT), with tried-and-tested ancient wisdom.
+I am deeply passionate about helping my clients transition from a state of exhaustion to a state of vitality in which they can direct their energy to what really matters in their life.
+In my coaching practice, I combine state-of-the-art and science-based coaching techniques, including Acceptance and Commitment Therapy (ACT) and co-active coaching, with tried-and-tested ancient wisdom.
 My focus is on the importance of deepening self-knowledge, on practising radical acceptance and developing the courage to act.
 I integrate ancient Stoic and radical acceptance techniques into my practice.
 For new is not always better.
 Sometimes, it is the ancient models that hold the key to our most urgent present-day problems.

 Praise for The Art of Self-Improvement: